Niger

 Economic Structure

-Agriculture stands at the centre of Niger's economy; it contributes the largest share to the GDP and employs the majority of the workforce.
+Agriculture increasingly stands at the centre of Niger's economy: its contribution to the GDP increased from around 36% in 2017 to 48% in 2023, and it employs the majority of the workforce.
 Peanuts, cotton and pulses, millet and sorghum are the most important crops.
-The production of uranium is another important pillar of the economy, and with a production of 2,020t (2022) Niger is the world’s seventh largest producer.
+The production of uranium is another important pillar of the economy.

 Uranium Deposits